lukas-al/dissertation_rag/README.md

 Looking at the landscape of available content makes me think that I'll need to use the Notes portal.
 I don't think there is enough overlap in a lot of the data from the external publications and it doesn't combine well.
 On the other hand, the Notes portal has a lot of overlapping content and much more metadata to create other structural links.

+## Ideas for more matching:
+Linguistic and structural features that help us to match the tree
+- Matching numbers
+- Pairs or triples of words
+- Named entity recognition
+- Links

+Authorship, year, etc are obviously going to turbocharge the document recognition.
+But can other linguistic features work as well?
+This is a useful question.

+Essentially:
+- You could get a really good search based on metadata, named entity recognition, etc
+- How good can it get without the embeddings?
+- And vice-versa

+This should result in a big table of scores.

+Interesting question:
+- To what level is matching numbers and named entities a good proxy for date

+Another Idea:
+- Overloading the embedding with metadata - put it all into the document text and embed that entirely at once.
+- Does this deal with blanks better?
+Does it deal with nulls better.